Birdwatching: Activities

 Photographers at Maryland's Conowingo Dam, a popular winter location for seeing bald eagles.

 Many birders occupy themselves with observing local species (birding in their "local patch"), but may also make specific trips to observe birds in other locales.
 The most active times of the year for birding in temperate zones are during the spring or fall migrations when the greatest variety of birds may be seen.
 On these occasions, large numbers of birds travel north or south to wintering or nesting locations.
 Early mornings are typically better as the birds are more active and vocal making them easier to spot.

 Certain locations such as a local patch of forest, wetland and coast may be favoured according to the location and season.
 Seawatching, or pelagic birding, is a type of birding where observers based at a coastal watch point, such as a headland, watch birds flying over the sea.
 This is one form of pelagic birding, though birders also seek pelagic species from seagoing vessels.

+The term "owling" is sometimes used to describe a type of birding in which owls are the primary target of observation.
+Owling differs from conventional birding in that it is usually done at night and more heavily relies on a birder's sense of hearing when searching for owls in their environment.

 Weather plays an important role in the occurrence of rare birds.
 In Britain, suitable wind conditions may lead to drift migration, and an influx of birds from the east.
 In North America, birds caught in the tail-end of a hurricane may be blown inland.